Kevin T. Gay

 Kevin T. Gay is the Founder of Operation New Hope and led the organization as CEO from 1999-2022.
 Under Kevin’s 23 years of stewardship, Operation New Hope helped more than 10,000 individuals impacted by the criminal justice system successfully reconnect to the workforce, their families, and their communities.
 Kevin put Jacksonville on the national stage for leading the movement in reentry and criminal justice reform.
 Kevin’s impact is evident in the transformation stories of clients, enhanced hiring practices for employers, healthier communities and families, and increased public safety.

 Kevin T. Gay is a native of Jacksonville, FL and a graduate of the University of Florida.
 He left corporate America in 1999 and founded Operation New Hope to create a new model for community development.
 He felt that while there were many houses in many urban communities in need of major restoration there were also many people broken and in need of Hope once again.
-Thus, Operation New Hope was born to bring Hope in the form of new housing, new skills leading to new jobs and a revitalized community.
+Thus, Operation New Hope was born to bring hope in the form of new housing, new skills leading to new jobs and a revitalized community.
 In June of 2002, Kevin was invited to meet with President George W. Bush and Secretary of labor Elain Chao.
-This meeting led to ONH being selected by the White House to develop the first national model for Prisoner Re entry called Ready4Work.
+This meeting led to ONH being selected by the White House to develop the first national model for prisoner reentry called Ready4Work.
 This employment-based re-entry model was then introduced in 16 other cities around the country.
 Ready4Work Jacksonville has gained national attention because of its impact in reducing recidivism.

-In October of 2007, President Bill Clinton cited Kevin for his work in prisoner re-entry in his book called “Giving- How Each of Us Can Change the World”.
-Kevin was invited by President Bush in 2008 to join him at the White House in the signing of the “Second Chance Act”.
-During the Presidential Campaign in July of 2008, President Barack Obama mentioned the Ready4Work re entry program in a national speech on religion.
-Kevin is a contributor on several publications on re-entry including: Governor Bush’s Ex-Offender Task Force Report in 2006, as well as on several publications through Forbes Magazine and the Council of State Governments-Justice Council on re-entry.
+In October of 2007, President Bill Clinton cited Kevin for his work in prisoner reentry in his book “Giving: How Each of Us Can Change the World.”
+In 2008, Kevin was invited by President George W. Bush to join him at the White House for the signing of the Second Chance Act.
+During the presidential campaign in July 2008, President Barack Obama mentioned the Ready4Work reentry program in a national speech on religion.
+Kevin is a contributor to several publications on reentry, including Governor Jeb Bush’s Ex-Offender Task Force Report in 2006, as well as articles in Forbes magazine and the Council of State Governments’ Justice Center on reentry.

 In 2013, Kevin was the only CEO from a non-profit organization to be honored by the Jacksonville Business Journal with the Ultimate CEO Award.
 Kevin is a graduate of the Leadership Jacksonville Class of 2015.